LIV Golf

-LIV Golf is financed by the Public Investment Fund, the sovereign wealth fund of Saudi Arabia.
+LIV Golf was financed by the Public Investment Fund (PIF), the sovereign wealth fund of Saudi Arabia.
 Some journalists and commentators have said the tour is part of efforts by the Saudi monarchy, which has been criticized for its corruption and human rights abuses, to improve its public image through sports.
+The PIF withdrew funding for LIV Golf in April 2026 and LIV Golf filed for bankruptcy in September 2026.

-LIV Golf Adelaide was awarded the best golf event in the world in 2023 and 2024 at the World Golf Awards.
+LIV Golf Adelaide was awarded the best golf event in the world from 2023 to 2025 at the World Golf Awards.